How to Respond to Statement of Purpose Prompt for the University of Texas-Austin as a Transfer Student

 After verifying that you’re an eligible transfer student, all transfer applicants to UT-Austin must submit their application through the Common App and send official transcripts for their current college or university.
 Your application will include basic background information, a resume, and a statement of purpose that answers the following prompt:

 The statement of purpose will provide an opportunity to explain any extenuating circumstances that you feel could add value to your application.
 You may also want to explain unique aspects of your academic background or valued experiences you may have had that relate to your academic discipline.
 The statement of purpose is not meant to be a listing of accomplishments in high school/college or a record of your participation in school-related activities.
-Rather, this is your opportunity to address the Admissions committee directly and to let us know more about you as an individual, in a manner that your transcripts and the other application information cannot convey.
+Rather, this is your opportunity to address the admissions committee directly and to let us know more about you as an individual, in a manner that your transcripts and the other application information cannot convey.

 Applicants to the School of Architecture must also complete an additional essay.
 Other first-choice majors might require additional materials as well.